Global Strategy

 • Required prerequisites

-Basic knowledge about strategic management fundamentals, gained in a Bachelor course on Strategic Management on topics covered by standard textbooks, such as:
+Basic knowledge about strategic management fundamentals gained in prior coursework or from a standard textbook, such as:

 • Jay B. Barney: Gaining and Sustaining Competitive Advantage (2007, 2010); or